canonical/kafka-operator/docs/explanation/cryptography.md

 The Apache Kafka username and password, used by brokers and controllers to authenticate one another, are stored in JAAS configuration files on the Charmed Apache Kafka units in plain text format.

-These files are readable and writable by `root` (as it is created by the charm) and readable by the snap-internal `_daemon_` user running the Apache Kafka server snap commands.
+These files are readable and writable by `root` (as they are created by the charm) and readable by the `_daemon_` user running Apache Kafka.
+On VM that user runs the snap services; on K8s it runs the workload process in the container.

 ### Client authentication to Apache Kafka